 If symptoms suggest candidal vaginitis but signs (including vulvar irritation) are absent and microscopy does not detect fungal elements, fungal culture is done.
 Women with frequent recurrences require culture to confirm the diagnosis and to rule out non-albicans Candida.

-Also, some relatively new diagnostic tests are commercially available for clinical use (1 Diagnosis reference Candidal vaginitis is vaginal infection with Candida species, usually C. albicans.
-(See also Overview of Vaginitis.)
-Most fungal vaginitis is caused by C. albicans ( candidiasis)... read more ).
+Also, some diagnostic tests are commercially available for clinical use (1 Diagnosis reference Candidal vaginitis is vaginal infection with Candida species, usually C. albicans.
+Symptoms are usually a thick, white vaginal discharge and vulvovaginal pruritus that is often... read more ).

 Treatment of Candidal Vaginitis

-Antifungal drugs (oral fluconazole in a single dose preferred)
+Antifungal medications (fluconazole in a single oral dose preferred)

 Avoidance of excess moisture accumulation

-Keeping the vulva clean and wearing loose, absorbent cotton clothing that allows air to circulate can reduce vulvar moisture and fungal growth.
+Keeping the vulva dry and wearing loose, absorbent cotton clothing that allows air to circulate can reduce vulvar moisture and fungal growth.

 If symptoms persist or worsen during topical therapy, hypersensitivity to topical antifungals should be considered.

-Frequent recurrences require long-term suppression with oral drugs (fluconazole 150 mg weekly to monthly or ketoconazole 100 mg once a day for 6 months).
-Suppression is effective only while the drugs are being taken.
-These drugs may be contraindicated in patients with liver disorders.
-Patients taking ketoconazole should be monitored periodically with liver function tests.
+Patients who have frequent recurrences (at least 4 documented episodes of candida vaginitis in the previous 12 months) require long-term suppression with oral medications (fluconazole 150 mg weekly to monthly or ketoconazole 100 mg once a day for 6 months) (1 Treatment reference Candidal vaginitis is vaginal infection with Candida species, usually C. albicans.
+Symptoms are usually a thick, white vaginal discharge and vulvovaginal pruritus that is often... read more ).
+Suppression is effective only while the medications are being taken.
+These medications may be contraindicated in patients with liver disorders.
+Patients taking ketoconazole should be monitored periodically with liver tests.